3a3del/2-level-optimizer-ESPRESSO/README.md

 # Results
 By Looking at the output result
 - All AND gates in this 2-level ESPRESSO design have 4 inputs!!, From 6 inputs at each AND gate in the 2 level SOP to 4 therefor lower input wires, literals so lower hardware complexity, lower used Area, lower cost, higher design to market
+#USAGE
+Write an input espresso file which determined with the specific TT in the correct syntex, and compile it in the 'COURSERA ESPFRESSO Cloud' (https://www.coursera.org/learn/vlsi-cad-logic/programming/D0IAC/espresso/submission)
 You can try this with anathor implementaion logic and tell how a real 2-level optimizer can do !